amran1991/Virtual-host-Automation/README.md

-# Virtual-host-Automation
+# Virtual-host-Automation-of-NGINX-Apache

 Virtualhost Manage Script
 ===========

-Bash Script to allow create or delete apache/nginx virtual hosts on Ubuntu & RHEL on a quick way.
+Bash Script to allow create or delete Apache/NGINX virtual hosts on Ubuntu & RHEL on a quick way.

 ## Installation ##